SharpRhyme/Halloween_rush/readme.md

 apologise for any bugs. to run the game scroll to the releases section, install and extract **ALL** files in the zip, then run the main.exe file

+how to play:
+the aim of the game is to survive as long as possible without touching the ghosts or falling off.
+As the theme of the competition was to include a skeleton the main character is one.

+movemnt:
+the arrow keys and WASD move the skeleton